Marketing Authorization for Vitamin D in Milk, Goat’s Milk and Margarine: SOR/2021-278

 (2) The food must contain 26 μg of vitamin D per 100 g.

 Coming into Force

-10 These Regulations come into force on the day on which they are registered.
+5 This Marketing Authorization comes into force on the day on which it is registered.

 REGULATORY IMPACT ANALYSIS STATEMENT

 (This statement is not part of the Marketing Authorization.)

 A Marketing Authorization (MA) is being introduced to permit manufacturers to voluntarily increase the amount of vitamin D in cow’s milk, goat’s milk and margarine in order to facilitate alignment and compliance with the Regulations Amending the Food and Drug Regulations (Nutrition Labelling, Other Labelling Provisions and Food Colours) [SOR/2016-305] (2016 nutrition labelling regulations).

 Vitamin D is a nutrient that helps the body use calcium and phosphorus to maintain strong bones and teeth.
 It is obtained from food and supplements and can be made by the body after exposure to sunlight.
 Vitamin D deficiency can lead to rickets in children and osteomalacia (softening of the bones) in adults.
 Based on blood status data from the Canadian Health Measures Survey approximately 20% of Canadians are at risk of vitamin D inadequacy (generally considered unsatisfactory for bone health), while about 8% of Canadians are at risk of Vitamin D deficiency.